trychlos/TheToolsProject/README.md

-# The Tools Project - Tools System and Working Paradigm for IT Production
+# TheToolsProject - Tools System and Working Paradigm for IT Production

 ## Summary